azurecitadel/azurecitadel.github.io/automation/packeransible/lab1.md

     az vm list-ip-addresses --resource-group ansible_vms --output table
     ```

-1. SSH into the first of the two VMs
+1. SSH into the public IP address for vm1

     Connect using `ssh <userid>@<publicIpAddress>`.

     Example SSH command below.
 Your public IP address will be different.

     ```bash
-    ssh richeney@65.52.158.233
+    ssh richeney@13.95.141.87
-    The authenticity of host '65.52.158.233 (65.52.158.233)' can't be established.
+    The authenticity of host '13.95.141.87 (13.95.141.87)' can't be established.
     ECDSA key fingerprint is SHA256:ODtHkhERTQx+bUc3ZEL1LBW41VxtGf9JboqYtXe6Dc4.
     Are you sure you want to continue connecting (yes/no)? yes
     ```

     > Answering yes will add the server to the `~/.ssh/authorized_keys` file.
-Future ssh session will go straight in.
+Future ssh connections will go straight in.

 1. Test that the additional packages were installed correctly into the image